 - Duolingo English Test score: 70

-- Students with these lower scores will be required to take non-credit English as a Second Language (ESL) courses, and will have the option to pursue credit-bearing academic courses alongside the required ESL program.
+- Students with these lower scores will be required to take non-credit English as a Second Language (ESL Pathway) courses, and will have the option to pursue credit-bearing academic courses alongside the required ESL Pathway program.
 Students whose registration does not include the required English course(s) may be deregistered from other courses.

 - Pathway admissions requirements are applicable to pathway eligible programs.
 Pathway program eligibility is program specific and determined by the individual academic departments.

-- Conditional Admission: Applicants who submit IELTS scores below 5.0, TOEFL (iBT) scores below 41, Pearson PTE scores below 36, or Duolingo English Test scores below 70 may be offered conditional admission to the academic program if all other academic requirements are met.
-Students who are offered conditional admission may enroll in the ESL Pathway Program upon completing level 2 in the English Language Institute.
-Completion of level 4 in the English Language Institute is required for full admission to the academic program.
+- Conditional Admission (ELI): Applicants who submit IELTS scores below 5.0, TOEFL (iBT) scores below 41, Pearson PTE scores below 36, or Duolingo English Test scores below 70 may be offered conditional admission to the academic program if all other academic requirements are met.
+Students who are offered conditional admission may enroll in the ESL Pathway Program upon completing level 2.
+Completion of level 5 is required for full admission to the academic program.

-English Proficiency Waivers: NYIT requires that all international students must show English proficiency by providing TOEFL, IELTS, or PTE test scores when they apply.
+English Proficiency Waivers: New York Tech requires that all international students must show English proficiency by providing TOEFL, IELTS, PTE, or Duolingo test scores when they apply.
 This requirement is waived for students who live or were educated in one of the following countries: Anguilla, Antigua, Australia, Bahamas, Barbados, Belize, Bermuda, British Virgin Islands, Canada (except Quebec/Montreal), Cayman Islands, Dominica, Ghana, Grenada, Greenland, Guyana, Jamaica, Liberia, New Zealand, Nigeria, St. Kitts and Nevis, St. Lucia, South Africa, Tobago, Trinidad, Turks and Caicos Islands, United Kingdom, and US Virgin Islands.

 Step 4: How to get an I-20More

-You may be admitted to NYIT before the Office of Admissions receives the below documents, but you need to submit each document in order to receive your acceptance package and your I-20, which is required for your visa appointment.
+You may be admitted to New York Tech before the Office of Admissions receives the below documents, but you need to submit each document in order to receive your acceptance package and your I-20, which is required for your visa appointment.

 - Complete an Affidavit of Support